-Weight distributing hitches are designed to accommodate linear weight distribution hitches.
-It also controls the sway control between a vehicle and a trailer.
-Furthermore, 64 percent of trailer accidents happen in the States due to overload or unbalanced vehicles.
+Weight distributing hitches serve the purpose of accommodating linear weight distribution hitches while effectively managing sway control between a vehicle and its trailer.
+Shockingly, 64 percent of trailer accidents in the United States stem from vehicle overloading or imbalanced loads.

 Camco has been making hitches for a long time, and Eaz Lift Recurve R6 is their updated sway control combined weight distribution hitch.